 - Dive up to 10 minutes

 There was a woman standing nearby that documented the entire interaction via photo and video.
 Which you had the opportunity to review and purchase after the encounter.
 I found the prices to be a bit expensive at the photo lab.
 It cost $17.99 for one photo.
 However, given that it was somewhat of a once in a lifetime experience.
 I did purchase a photo of Charlotte kissing me on the cheek.
 Clarissa purchased a photo that we both took with Charlotte and she was kind enough to share it with me.

 The Sea Lion Encounter lasted for about 20-25 minutes.
 It’s limited to 10 guests in order to ensure that you get quality one on one time with the sea lion and the trainer.
 I liked the fact that our group was small because it made the encounter more intimate.

-For more animal adventure see these other posts,
+For more animal adventures see these other blog posts,